ismail2ov/consumer-driven-contract-testing-spring-boot-3-angular/README.md

 ## Producer

-We have created a simple application with Spring Boot that does not yet have an implementation, but we have the contracts to be able to create the contracts.
+We have created a simple application with Spring Boot 3 and Spring Cloud Contract.

 ### Create the stubs